Victorian Undead: Issue 4: And Death Shall Have No Dominion

 In a flashback to 1891, Moriarty survived his confrontation with Holmes at the Reichenbach Falls.
 Here Moriarty, severely wounded, is found by Sebastian Moran and inoculated with a serum based on the disease which created the undead, transforming him into a zombie but retaining his intelligence.
 In the present, the undead have overrun London.
 From Whitechapel, Moriarty reveals to Moran that he never intended to use the outbreak to force the government to yield to him, but instead desires to spread the outbreak further and forge an undead empire.
 Moran is morally perturbed by his master's intentions and attempts to kill him, but is infected in the process before escaping with his life.

 At Baker Street Holmes and Watson, along with Mrs. Hudson, have barricaded inside.
-However, they are saved by the military that was sent out by Myrcroft Holmes.
+However, they are saved by the military that was sent out by Mycrroft Holmes.
 As they are evacuating the premise, a dying Moran finds Holmes and Watson, informing them of Moriarty before expiring.